battre/autocomplete-attribute-explainer/README.md

 > **Context:**
 >
+> Our analysis tells us that the local customs and needs (e.g. for integrations
+> into 3P solutions like shipping companies) decide how websites structure their
+> address forms.
+Not the lowest common denominator proposed by the HTML spec.
+A
+> beautiful and pure standard is useless if it does not get traction.
+>
 > A company told us that their shipping label printer prescribes them the format
 > for addresses.
 They don’t want to be in the business of tokenizing address
 > strings.
 >
-> Our analysis tells us that the local customs and needs decide how websites
-> structure their address forms.
-Not the lowest common denominator proposed by
-> the HTML spec.
-A beautiful and pure standard is useless if it does not get
+> We should meet websites where it's convenient for them, not where it's
-> traction.
+> convenient for browsers.

 > **Proposal:**
 >